Neumi/ROV_MCAP_pipeline/README.md

 ### Step 3: Load the ROV Layout

 When you first open a file, your screen might look blank.
-A **Layout** is a saved template (`.json` file) that instantly organizes the screen into neat panels, for example, putting the `OE14_13692` video feed on the left, the telemetry chart on the right, and the map somewhere else.
+A **Layout** is a saved template (`.json` [file](https://github.com/Neumi/ROV_MCAP_pipeline/blob/main/mcap_mapping_config.json)) that instantly organizes the screen into neat panels, for example, putting the `OE14_13692` video feed on the left, the telemetry charts on the right, and the map somewhere else.

 1. Look at the icons on the far-upper-left edge of the screen (the Topbar).